-Striking old color example of Blaeu's map of the Yucatan peninsula, which appeared only in the late editions of Blaeu's atlases.
+Striking full color example of Blaeu's map of the Yucatan peninsula, which appeared only in the late editions of Blaeu's atlases.

 This is one of the earliest Dutch maps to focus on the region centered on the Yucatan Peninsula.
 Includes decorative cartouche and compass rose.

 Joan, or Johannes, Blaeu (1596-1673) was the son of Willem Janszoon Blaeu.
 He inherited his father’s meticulous and striking mapmaking style and continued the Blaeu workshop until it burned in 1672.
 Initially, Joan trained as a lawyer, but he decided to join his father’s business rather than practice.

 After his father’s death in 1638, Joan and his brother, Cornelis, took over their father’s shop and Joan took on his work as hydrographer to the Dutch East India Company.
 Joan brought out many important works, including Nova et Accuratissima Terrarum Orbis Tabula, a world map to commemorate the Peace of Westphalia which brought news of Abel Tasman’s voyages in the Pacific to the attention of Europe.
 This map was used as a template for the world map set in the floor of the Amsterdam Town Hall, the Groote Burger-Zaal, in 1655.